Henry Hoke (author)

-Henry Hoke is an American author known for hybrid books.
-He directs Enter>text, a living literary journal, and his short fiction and non-fiction have been published in Electric Literature, Hobart, The Collagist, Birkensnake, and Joyland.
+Henry Hoke (born 1983 as Henry Hoke Perkins) is an American author known for hybrid books.
+He directs Enter>text, a business organising annual events, described as a 'living literary journal', and his short fiction and non-fiction have been published in Electric Literature, Hobart, The Collagist, Birkensnake, and Joyland.

 Early life and education

 Hoke was born in Charlottesville, Virginia.
 He is a great-grandson of Walter W. Bankhead and a cousin of Tallulah Bankhead.
 He earned his MFA in creative writing from California Institute of the Arts.

 Enter>text

 Hoke co-created Enter>text, a series of large-scale immersive literary events, in Los Angeles in 2011.
 Enter>text has been performed at the &NOW Festival, Machine Project, Human Resources, the Pasadena Museum of California Art, and the Neutra VDL House.
 Over 150 performers have appeared in Enter>text, including Kate Durbin, Kenyatta A.C.
-Hinkle, Douglas Kearney and Ryka Aoki.
+Hinkle, Douglas Kearney, Stephen van Dyck, and Ryka Aoki.

 Awards

 Hoke's story collection Genevieves won the 2015 book prize for prose from Subito Press at the University of Colorado, Boulder.
+Open Throat was shortlisted for the PEN/Falkner Award for Fiction of 2024.